Frequently Asked Questions

 What is the gas smell near the Site?
 Is it harmful?

-National Grid is monitoring several low-grade gas leaks near the Site, which do not present a risk to public health or safety.
+The Narragansett Electric Company is monitoring several low-grade gas leaks near the Site, which do not present a risk to public health or safety.
 We continue to carefully monitor the leaks and are adhering to strict Federal and State standards.

 What you smell is a chemical, known as an odorant, added to natural gas before it arrives at the natural gas regulator station we operate at the Tidewater Site.
-Like all natural gas companies, National Grid adds a harmless chemical, called mercaptan, to natural gas to create an odor before the gas is shipped to customers.
+Like all natural gas companies, The Narragansett Electric Company adds a harmless chemical, called mercaptan, to natural gas to create an odor before the gas is shipped to customers.
 Adding the odor serves an important safety role, because natural gas is typically odorless and the additive helps alert people to gas leaks.
 Federal and State laws mandate that gas must be detectable by a person with an average sense of smell.
 Federal law also requires that odorant added to a pipeline must be safe to people, pipes or other devices.